TheImagingSource/tiscamera/doc/pages/lifetimes.rst

 GST_STATE_NULL -> GST_STATE_READY
 #################################

-Upon entering this state a camera will be opened.
+Upon entering this state a device will be opened.
+If the requested device cannot be found or opened a `GST_STATE_CHANGE_FAILURE` will be returned.

 tcamconvert/tcamdutils/tcamdutils-cuda will be initialized.